BM-AI-solutions/decision-points/readme.md

 ## Usage

 End-users interact with the system primarily through the web user interface.
 The process is typically guided, initiated by the user selecting options or providing initial input.
 The frontend communicates with the backend API to trigger agent actions.
 User authentication is required for most operations.
 Stripe integration handles payment processing for monetization features.
+The backend will use the configured LLM model for each agent as specified in your environment variables.

 ## Development Status

 *   **Stage:** Mature (Testing / Early Production)
-*   **Version:** (Specific version information TBD)
-*   **Recent Changes:** (Details TBD)
+*   **AI Integration:** Supports Google Gemini and OpenAI models, with per-agent model selection via environment variables.
+*   **Environment Configuration:** Flexible, with clear templates for local and production use.
+*   **Recent Changes:** Added flexible model selection for each agent; improved Gemini AI integration; updated environment configuration.
-*   **Known Issues:** (Placeholder - list known issues here)
+*   **Known Issues:** (List known issues here)
-*   **Roadmap:** (Placeholder - outline future plans here)
+*   **Roadmap:** (Outline future plans here)

 ## Contribution Guidelines